qlyoung/MumbleEchoSpatializer/README.md

 Usage
 -----
-Audio will be spatialized while a match is in progress and actively being played.
-Pre- and post-match states will not have spatialized audio.
+Audio will be spatialized while you are in a match with others using the plugin.
+The lobby and other game areas (menus, tutorials etc) are not spatialized.

 Mumble settings for positional audio will need to be adjusted for best experience.
 Go to Configure -> Settings -> Audio Output and check the